ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/boards/Universal Filter Board.md

 	- Outputs of a traditional query search
 	- LLM filters based on a prompt: "Select the most relevant results for query X."
 - Query improvement board:
+	- Inputs:
+		- Query that produced the results.
-	- Inputs are results from another board performing a qyer
+		- Results from another board performing any form of query that produces a list of results.
+	- Outputs:
+		- Refined query based on the selected results.
 - Genetic-algorithm like board
 	- Prompt to assess each item in the passed in array
 	- LLM then acts as a fitness function to select candidates for the next generation.